Sambillingham/beyond/readme.md

 Install new dependencies with `bower install name` most vendors list bower as a method of installation, a list of the current dependencies for the project are stored in `bower.json`.
 The dependencies downloaded are stored in the `bower_components` folder that is ignored by github but used through the project just like any another.

 #### Browserify Shim
-To allow some third party modules/plugins to work such as fitvids that expects `$` to be defined globally we can use the shim as normally browserify will not allow anything to pollute the global scope.
-File that need to be shimmed are listed in the `package.json`, they still need to be included in the JS file via an import.
+To allow some third party modules/plugins to work such as fitvids that expects `$` to be defined globally.
+We can use the shim that ids included, as normally browserify will not allow anything to pollute the global scope.
+Files that need to be shimmed are listed in the `package.json`, they still need to be included in the JS file via an import.

 ## Production